← Projects

 MRR

-Pre-launch beta with invited users.
-No official marketing or revenue yet.
-Focus on product development and core feature validation before public release.
+Beta with invited users.
+No marketing or revenue yet.
+Focus on validating core features before public release.

 Architecture